 On July 28, 1989, Seattle City Council member Norman B. Rice (b.
-1943) files as a candidate for mayor of Seattle in the last 20 minutes of the last day on which he could register for the position.
-The announcement comes as a surprise since Rice, an African American, had previously declared that he would not run for the post.
-His statement, included in this file, declares that he was persuaded to run by the "terrible new ingredient" of the so-called SOS initiative, which withheld city funds for the Seattle School District so long as it used mandatory busing for integration, and by his disappointment with other candidates and their rhetoric.
-Norm Rice and City Attorney and SOS author Doug Jewett would survive the September 19 primary, and Rice won the general election on November 7, 1989, by a large majority.
-Ironically, the SOS initiative narrowly passed on the same ballot.
+1943) files as a candidate for mayor of Seattle in the last 20 minutes of the last day on which he can register for the position.
+The announcement comes as a surprise because Rice has previously declared that he would not run for the post.
+Rice explains that he was persuaded to run by the "terrible new ingredient" of the "Save Our Schools" (SOS) initiative, which seeks to end mandatory busing for integration in Seattle schools, and by his disappointment with other candidates and their rhetoric.
+Norm Rice and Seattle City Attorney Doug Jewett, author of the SOS initiative, will survive the September 19 mayoral primary, and Rice will win the general election on November 7, 1989, by a large majority.
+Ironically, the SOS initiative will pass narrowly on the same ballot.

 Norm Rice was elected to the Seattle City Council in a 1978 special election to succeed Phyllis Lamphere, and was re-elected in 1979, 1983, and 1987, as the body's second African American member (after Sam Smith).
-Despite his popularity as a City Council member, he lost bids for mayor in 1985 and for Congress in 1988.
-(He would later lose the Democratic nomination for Governor to Gary Locke in 1996.)
+Despite his popularity as a council member, he lost bids for mayor in 1985 and for Congress in 1988.
+(He would later lose the Democratic nomination for governor to Gary Locke in 1996.)

 Conviction or Calculation?